 Samsung Knox Manage is a mobile device management (MDM) solution that provides a cloud-based command center to empower IT admins to remotely track, manage, configure, and send messages to devices.
 Knox Manage also works with existing MDM platforms and is used to manage Android, iOS, or Windows 10 or 11 devices, as well as Samsung Galaxy devices.

 Samsung Knox’s advanced protection and multi-layer security address today’s most demanding security challenges.
-With Samsung Knox, IT teams in the financial services industry can tackle critical compliance challenges and support employees in a hybrid setting.
+With Samsung Knox and programs like Samsung for Business, IT teams in the financial services industry can tackle critical compliance challenges with greater confidence than ever before.

 For a full overview of all Samsung technology solutions for the finance industry, please visit this page.
-And sign up for a Samsung Business Account to get exclusive offers, including volume pricing discounts, on our Rugged devices, as well as our newest devices like Galaxy S23 series, Galaxy Z Fold4 and Galaxy Z Flip4.
+And sign up for a Samsung Business Account to get exclusive offers, including volume pricing discounts on our newest devices like Galaxy Z Fold5 and Galaxy Z Flip5.

 Avatar photo